Relative Efficiency of a Design A to Design B lecture - 10

 SSTotal

-From both ANOVA Table, it is observed that and are the same.
-But the variability due to block is now in the error term.
+From both ANOVA tables, it is observed that and are the same.
+But the variability due to the block is now in the error term.

-RCBD can be a very effective noise-reducing technique if SS block is large.
+RCBD can be a very effective noise-reducing technique if the SS block is large.

 No comments: